YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ### 6.3.
 Classic Strings (C-Strings)
-Alternatively, YINI also supports standard ("Classic") string literals, called C-Strings for short.
+YINI also supports standard string literals, referred to as **Classic Strings**, or **C-Strings** for short.
 These strings are prefixed with either `C` or `c`.

-All the usual escape sequences that represents newlines, tabs, backspaces, form-feeds, and so on are supported.
+C-Strings support all common escape sequences, including those for newlines, tabs, form feeds, and more.
+Special characters (C0 control characters) are not allowed — except for space and tab — must be written using escape sequences and cannot appear directly.

+**Note:** C0 control characters: range U+0000–U+001F (legacy ASCII control block).

-Classic strings must start and end on the same line.
+Classic strings must begin and end on the same line.

 >myText = c"This is a newline \n and this is a tab \t character."